 - Avoid contact sports or other activities that could cause bruising or injury or cause you to fall.

 - Use a soft toothbrush and waxed floss.

 - Take extra care when using knives, scissors and other sharp tools.

 - Women should avoid using estrogen therapy for contraception or menopause.

 Food and dietary supplements

 - Safe medications and dietary supplements.
 Certain medications, vitamins and herbal products can interact dangerously with warfarin.
-These include some over-the-counter pain relievers, cold medicines, stomach remedies or multivitamins, as well as garlic, ginkgo and green tea products.
+These include some pain relievers, cold medicines, stomach remedies or multivitamins, as well as garlic, ginkgo and green tea.

 Preparing for your appointment

 In most cases, complications of antiphospholipid syndrome — such as DVT, stroke or pregnancy loss — will prompt you to seek medical care.
 Depending on your complication, you'll likely see a specialist in vascular disease, obstetrics or hematology.

 Here's some information to help you get ready for your appointment.